-The following table sets forth information with respect to the beneficial ownership of our common stock, as of , 2020 by:
+The following table sets forth information with respect to the beneficial ownership of our common stock, as of September 30, 2020 by:

-- each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - · each of our directors; and - · all of our executive officers and directors as a group.
+- each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - each of our directors; and - · all of our executive officers and directors as a group.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the Securities and Exchange Commission.
 Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power.
-Applicable percentage ownership is based on shares of common stock outstanding as of , 2020, assuming the conversion of all outstanding shares of preferred stock into common stock.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of , 2020 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 68,241,937 shares of common stock outstanding as of September 30, 2020, assuming the conversion of all outstanding shares of preferred stock into common stock and after giving effect to the Series D-1 Closing.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of September 30, 2020 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
 Unless noted otherwise, the address of all listed stockholders is 125 Summer Street, Boston, MA 02110.
 Each of the stockholders listed has sole voting and investment power with respect to the shares beneficially owned by the stockholder unless noted otherwise, subject to community property laws where applicable.

 Name of Beneficial Owner Number of Shares of Common Stock Percentage Before this Offering Percentage After this Offering

-or common stock Delote this Offering Aiter this Offering

 5% or Greater Stockholders

-JPM Partners LLC % %

-Morningside Venture Investments Limited
+Morningside Investments Limited(1) 6,484,956 9.50%

-Entities Affiliated with Cormorant Private Healthcare Fund I, LP
+Entities Affiliated with Cormorant Private Healthcare Fund I,

+LP(2) 6,411,355 9.40%

+JPM Partners LLC(3) 5,925,000 8.68%

-Entities Affiliated with Bain Capital Life
+Entities Affiliated with Bain Capital Life Sciences Investors,

-Sciences Investors, LLC
+LLC(4) 5,365,659 7.86%

-Entities Affiliated with ABG-ATEAB LIMITED
+Entities Affiliated with ABG-ATEAB LIMITED(5) 3,842,866 5.63%

 Named Executive Officers and Directors

-Jean-Pierre Sommadossi, Ph.D.
+Jean-Pierre Sommadossi, Ph.D.(3)(6) 6,754,443 9.78%

-Andrea Corcoran
+Andrea Corcoran(7) 806,337 1.18%

-Daniel Geffken
+Daniel Geffken(8) 73,056

-Franklin Berger
+Franklin Berger(9) 788,772 1.16%

-Grigory Borisenko, Ph.D.
+Grigory Borisenko, Ph.D. -

-Bihua Chen
+Bihua Chen(2) 6,411,355 9.40%

-Isaac Cheng, M.D.
+Isaac Cheng, M.D. -

-Bruno Lucidi

-Bruce Polsky, M.D.

-Andrew Hack, M.D., Ph.D.
+Andrew Hack, M.D., Ph.D.(10) - -

+Bruno Lucidi(11) 172,916

+Polly A. Murphy, D.V.M., Ph.D.(12) 17,961

+Bruce Polsky, M.D.(13) 172,916

-All executive officers and directors as a group
+All executive officers and directors as a group (15 persons)(14) 15,415,053 22.47% %

-^{} Less than 1%
+Less than 1%.